sourcegraph/lsif-cpp/README.md

 ## Quickstart

-Build this tool and the `clang` docker container that contains the instrumented compiler:
+Build the instrumented compiler and the LSIF conversion tool:

 ```
-./build && ./clang/build
+./build
 ```

 Compile a C/C++ project with the instrumented compiler to generate intermediate CSV output: